 With the symptoms of COVID-19 infection so similar to those of the flu, some people are wondering whether having a the flu vaccine can help to protect against severe COVID-19 illness?
 In short, the flu vaccine protects us against the strain of flu expected in each year's flu season.
 It does not protect us against COVID-19.
 Here's why

-"The typical symptoms associated with the 2019 coronavirus are not too dissimilar to those of influenza,” says Discovery Health's Head of the Centre for Clinical Excellence, Dr Noluthando Nematswerani.
+"The typical symptoms associated with COVID-19 disease are similar to those of influenza (the flu)," says Discovery Health's Head of the Centre for Clinical Excellence, Dr Noluthando Nematswerani.

-"First things first, influenza and COVID-19 are not part of the same virus family.
+"First things first.
+Influenza and COVID-19 are not part of the same virus family.
 While the symptoms may be similar, their origins are different," Dr Nematswerani points out.
 "Understanding this is important.
-It is entirely possible to be exposed to both viruses and then develop one or both of these illnesses,” she adds.
+It is entirely possible to be exposed to both viruses and then develop one or both of these illnesses."

-The flu vaccination provides protection for the strain of flu that is expected in each year's flu season.
+The flu vaccine provides protection for the strain of flu that is expected in each year's flu season.
 It will not protect you against COVID-19.
-We don’t yet have a vaccine for COVID-19.

 Are there ways to tell the difference between the two infections?